timofann/retail-analytics-db/README.md

 - number of transactions (for method 2)
 - coefficient of average check increase
 - maximum churn index
-- maximum share of transactions with a discount
+- maximum share of transactions with a discount (in percent)
 - allowable share of margin (in percent)

 ##### Offer condition determination